What are Food Additives?

 In the past, food additives were sparingly used in food processing except for natural ones such as salt, sugar, caffeine, fats, alcohol, vinegar, and a few artificial ones.
-These days, the U.S. Food and Drug Administration (FDA) regulate more than 3000 additives.
+These days, the U.S. Food and Drug Administration (FDA) regulates more than 3,000 additives.

 Although there are thousands of food additives as listed by the FDA, they can be grouped into five main classes based on their functions.
 These classes are discussed in detail below.